Actuarial-Control-Cycle-T1-2024/group-page-showcase-wallaby-consulting/README.md

     </tr>
     <tr>
       <td>Insurance – Pricing Risk</td>
-      <td align="center">(Quantitative)	The risk that the assumptions and data Wallaby Consulting based our models on, when pricing these products, were incorrect.</td>
+      <td align="left">(Quantitative)	The risk that the assumptions and data Wallaby Consulting based our models on, when pricing these products, were incorrect.</td>
       <td>
         <ul>
           <li>Sensitivity testing has been undertaken, considering a wide range of historical (if historical data existed) and predicted scenarios.</li>